asobti/kube-monkey/docs/logging.md

 You can find them in the source with `grep -r 'V([0-9])' *`.

+## Timestamps

+Every timestamp kube-monkey prints is in `kubemonkey.time_zone`.
+That covers both the `I0919 11:32:04.123456` prefix glog puts on each line and the termination times inside the messages, so the two always agree and you can parse either one.

+The prefix carries no year and no zone, so a parser has to know the configured timezone.
+The termination times spell theirs out, for example `09/19/2019 15:32:04 +0200 CEST`, so prefer those if you want the offset in the line.

+!!! note "Changing the timezone needs a restart"

+    kube-monkey picks up most config changes without a restart, but the timezone of the log timestamps is fixed when the process starts.

 ## Writing log files

 To also write glog log files, pass `-log_dir=/path/to/custom/log`.